bihealth/snappy-pipeline/README.rst

     # Install snappy in snappy_env environment
     pip install -e .

-Installation should be complete in 10 to 15 minutes.

 **Note:** To create the environment under another name, replace the commands for the environment creation & activation of the correct environment by: